anotherAsad/AdvancedVLSIdesign/README.md

 <h2>Post-synthesis Timing and Resource/Power Usage Reports</h2>

 Screenshots of post-synthesis/post-compilation reports for different designs can be found in the directory `Pictures/SynopsysDesignCompiler`.
-In the interest of brevity, I will show the **screenshots** of only two designs here.
+In the interest of brevity, I will show the **screenshots** of only one designs here.
 For the rest, I will summarize the results in a table at the end of this section.

-<h3>Broadcast form FIR reports</h3>
+<h3>Screenshots Broadcast form FIR reports</h3>

 <h4>Timing Report:</h4>

 ![graph](./Pictures/SynopsysDesignCompiler/Broadcast/TimingReport.PNG)

+The critical path (highlighted) is due to a multiplier, and has a propogation delay of $5.77 ns$.
+The target clock period is $40 ns$, corresponding to $25 MHz$ frequency.
+The slack is $34.47 ns$.
+Which means that this design can run at the max clock frequency of about $173 MHz$.

 <h4>Area Report:</h4>

 ![graph](./Pictures/SynopsysDesignCompiler/Broadcast/AreaReport.PNG)

+Total cell area is 142251 units.
+Net area in mm^2 is undefined, because I haven't specified pin-out details like wireloads etc.

 <h4>Power Report:</h4>

 ![graph](./Pictures/SynopsysDesignCompiler/Broadcast/PowerReport.PNG)

+Estimated power consumption is around $4 mW$.
+Of which, around $3.274 mW$ are accounted for as dynamic power consumption.

+<h3>Comparison Table of Different Implementations</h3>